JayabharathP/aws-associate-2018/aws-faq.md

 While Athena is ideal for quick, ad-hoc querying and integrates with Amazon QuickSight for easy visualization, it can also handle complex analysis, including large joins, window functions, and arrays.

+### NAT vs Bastions

+* A NAT is used to provide internet traffic to EC2 instances in private subnets

+* A Bastion is used to securely administer EC2 instances  (using SSH or RDP) in private subnets.